Redemption movement: History

 The redemption movement is an offshoot of the Posse Comitatus, an American far right organization which was established in 1969 by leaders of the white supremacist Christian Identity sect.
 The Posse's beliefs were rooted in antisemitism and they saw income tax, debt-based currency and debt collection as tools of Jewish control of the United States.
 It found an audience among farmers who were hit by an agricultural recession during the 1970s and 1980s.

 One such supporter was Roger Elvick, a former North Dakota farmer who had lost his farm in a business deal.
-He became the national spokesman for Committee of States, a Posse successor organization that engaged in open rebellion against tax authorities.
+He became the national spokesman for the Committee of States, a Posse successor organization that engaged in open rebellion against tax authorities.
 According to the Anti-Defamation League, Elvick was associated with the Aryan Nations during the 1980s.
 Elvick sold a book, The Redemption Package, that encouraged people to claim large refunds and information rewards from the Internal Revenue Service (IRS) and then pay their debts with "sight drafts" (worthless checks) issued by his own company, Common Title Bond & Trust.
 Elvick was convicted and imprisoned for his activities, as were several of his accomplices.

-Debt cancellation schemes and prosecutions which were similar to Elvick's continued through the 1990s, including Family Farm Preservation and the Montana Freemen.
+Debt-cancellation schemes and prosecutions which were similar to Elvick's continued through the 1990s, including Family Farm Preservation and the Montana Freemen.
 Elvick resumed his activities after his release in 1997, giving seminars around the country, and the use of redemption schemes surged.

 By the late 1990s, the belief in the existence of a secret bank account, attached to each individual and containing large sums of money, had become a fixture of redemption schemes.
 The origin of this idea is not clear, but elements of it appeared in Lodi v.
 Lodi (1981, Shasta County, California).
 In that case, plaintiff Oreste Lodi sued "Oreste Lodi, Beneficiary", produced a birth certificate as evidence that the defendant controlled his estate, and served his complaint upon the IRS.
 The Shasta County Superior Court dismissed plaintiff Lodi's case for failure to state a claim.
 An appeals court upheld the dismissal, agreeing that "Plaintiff's birth certificate did not create a charitable trust" and that the case was a "slam-dunk frivolous complaint".